What does a Certified Nursing Assistant do?

 Certified Nursing Assistant Job Description Sample

 We are seeking a compassionate and dedicated Certified Nursing Assistant (CNA) to join our healthcare team.
-The CNA will provide essential care and support to patients under the supervision of a Registered Nurse (RN) or Licensed Practical Nurse (LPN).
-This role requires a commitment to patient well-being and the ability to work in a fast-paced environment.
+The CNA will provide essential care and support to patients under the supervision of registered nurses and other healthcare professionals.

 Responsibilities: